 The Hatfield-McCoy Feud is a part of American folklore that has come to symbolize a long-standing cycle of conflict.
 This feud was a decades-long, violent conflict between two extended Appalachian families in the late 19th century.
 An episode of this sad story from 1882 involved Johnse Hatfield and Rosanna McCoy attempting to elope.
 Ellison Hatfield was shot in Kentucky, and officials arrested three McCoy brothers.
 Then, as they were en route to the local jail, armed members of the Hatfield clan ambushed them.
 Hatfield patriarch, Anse, took the suspects back to West Virginia.
 When Ellison Hatfield died of his gunshot wounds, the three McCoy brothers were killed.
 It took another decade for the law to prevent the cycle of violence from continuing.[1]

 Conflicts in marriage, family, and church spring from the same seeds of selfishness that grew to infamous proportions in the Hatfield-McCoy Feud.
-In the previous article we looked at how pride, selfishness, ineffective communication, judgmentalism, and narrow-mindedness cause conflicts.
+In part one of this article we looked at how pride, selfishness, ineffective communication, judgmentalism, and narrow-mindedness cause conflicts.

 But how can we resolve conflicts?
 What is our responsibility in such cases?
 How can we be part of the solution instead of part of the problem?